JonWakefield/Circuit-Python-to-Micro-Python-drivers/README.md

 ### Requirements & Setup:
-    - Designed to work with the Raspberry Pi Pico (RP2040)
+    - Designed to work with the Raspberry Pi Pico (RP2040) (Currently will not work for any other MCUs)
     - Tested using anvil MicroPython Firmware: https://github.com/anvil-works/anvil-pico/releases
     - I2C Tested with Garmin Lidar Lite v3